In focus are common apologetic defenses of biblical genocide commanded by Yahweh, the Supreme deity of the ancient Hebrews.

-A common defense of divinely commanded genocide of the Canaanites in the Bible is that we, as contemporary 21st century readers, do not fully understand the depravity of sin.
-In the words of Paul Copan,
+An apologetic defense of Yahweh commanding the genocide of the Canaanites tribes in the land of Canaan is that moderners (contemporary twenty-first-century readers) do not fully understand the depravity of sin.
+According to Paul Copan,

 “We sensitized Westerners wonder why God gets so angry with Israel.
 Why all the judgment and wrath?
 Why does the Old Testament seem so undemocratic? … Perhaps we need to be more open to the fact that some of our moral intuitions aren’t as finely tuned as they ought to be.
 The same may apply to our thoughts about what God should or shouldn’t have done in Canaan” (1).